 There are many unattributed rocking horses with beautiful carving & presence that have a magic all of their own!

 There are further pages also that show the different types of rocking horses that were manufactured by the different companies.
-If you are trying to identify your own rocking horse the many photos on these other pages linked under this one in the menu, may be a help to you.
+If you are trying to identify your own rocking horse the many photos on the identification pages links below, may be a help to you.
 This site is continually updated so do check back as new information is added.